JenniBeadle/docu-pdf-fr/README.md

 ## ℹ️ Note

-This is a fork of the much appreciated [mr-pdf](https://github.com/kohheepeace/mr-pdf).
-Our fork is just to ease maintenance for use with our Docusaurus sites, not the other systems that mr-pdf supports.
+This is a fork docu-pdf which is a fork of the much appreciated [mr-pdf](https://github.com/kohheepeace/mr-pdf).
+Their fork was just to ease maintenance for use with our Docusaurus sites, not the other systems that mr-pdf supports.
+This fork simply replaced the hard-coded TOC tile to "Table des matières" for French pdfs.

 ## About docu-pdf